 SmilesBoutique is a Canadian-based small business that provides eco-friendly essentials for the home.
 Included in the wide range of products this 5-star rates Etsy shop sells are their dish brush variants.

 The brand uses eco-friendly and plastic-free materials to craft its offerings.
 Due to bamboo’s fast-growing nature, SmilesBoutique uses it as a sustainable choice for its brush handles.
-As an advantage, they avoid pesticides when harvesting the bamboo.
+As an advantage, they avoid pesticides when harvesting bamboo.

 Within each package, SmilesBoutique includes one dish brush and one replacement head.
 Each dish brush features biodegradable sisal bristles.
 Unlike synthetic materials, these will not release dangerous particles into the water system.
 As part of its sustainability commitment, the business uses a recycled and recyclable box to ship its products.

 This package not only serves as a useful addition to your kitchen but can also serve as an eco-friendly gift.
-With longevity in mind, each box features the complete dish brush and a replacement.
+With longevity in mind, each box features a complete dish brush and a replacement.
 As a result, you keep the original handle while reducing waste.

 Materials: Bamboo and sisal